OW-HGR/Debt-and-investment-quarterly/README.md

 ### Note on errors in the data
 Three errors are identified and fixed:
 1. Forest of Dean appears twice in 2008-09.
 This is fixed at the end of `01 read straight from xlsx.R` by removing the duplicated rows
 2. From Q4 2018-19 to Q2 2019-20 inclusive there are entries for both `Essex Police, Fire and Crime Commissioner Fire and Rescue Authority` and `Essex Police, Fire and Crime Commissioner Police Authority`.
 Clearly these are the same organisation.
 All the values for the second one are 0.
-All reference to the second one are flitered out in `02 debt standardise.R` just before the LA names are standardised.
+All reference to the second one are filtered out in `02 debt standardise.R` just before the LA names are standardised.
 This is done this way rather than by coding the organisaiton name as `drop` in the lookup table in case the organisation name is used for non-zero values in the future.
 3. In Q3 2016-17, short-term inter-authority borrowing is incorrectly labelled as long-term, and the values for long-term inter-authority lending are missing.
 This is addressed towards the end of `02 debt standardise.R` by fixing the labelling error and setting NAs for long-term borrowing.

+If the script is working correctly there will be no entries in the error logs for `missing_LA_` or `missing_counterparty`, no difference between the UK total and the sum of England, Scotland, Wales, and NI, and only a single discrepancy of £6.5m between the sum of individual LAs and the UK total for short-term inter-LA borrowing in Q1 2018-19 (which is defensible as a rounding error, given that the UK total for this line is £8,820m).